mattduffield/frontendcreator/docs/tutorials/container-part-2.md

-#Tutorial - Container with collapsible Panes, Part 2
+#Container Tutorial - Part 2 Bootstrap Pane

 In this part, we are going to create a Bootstrap Panel.
 These panels will be used in the third and final part of this series.
 Here is a screen shot of the layout we are going to build: